 A Few Tips for Better Wildlife Watching

-• Go early, go quiet — The most active wildlife hours are the first two after sunrise and the last hour before sunset.
-Move slowly, speak softly, and stop frequently to listen.
+• Go early, go quiet — The most active hours are the first two after sunrise and the last hour before sunset.
+Move slowly, speak softly, stop frequently to listen.
 In the desert, sound travels remarkably far.

 • Look up — Cliff faces, spires, and high ledges are active habitat.
-Peregrine falcons, golden eagles, and white-throated swifts all nest or roost on vertical sandstone walls.
+Peregrine falcons, golden eagles, and white-throated swifts all nest or roost on vertical sandstone.
 Scan the high country with binoculars, not just the ground level.

 • Keep your distance — The NPS recommends staying at least 25 yards from most wildlife.
 The animals you observe without disturbing are the ones you’ll remember longest.
+(Also, don’t startle the deer.)

 Wildlife at the Ranch

 You don’t have to go far.
-The grounds surrounding The Lodge at Red River Ranch — bordered by the Fremont River and open desert terrain — see their share of spring activity.
-Guests who sit quietly on the porch in the early morning often report mule deer in the meadow, raptors overhead, and the first songbirds in the trees along the water.
-It’s a good reminder that out here, you’re not just visiting nature — you’re staying inside it.
+The grounds surrounding the Lodge at Red River Ranch — bordered by the Fremont River and open desert terrain — see their share of spring activity.
+Guests who sit quietly on the porch in the early morning regularly spot mule deer in the meadow, raptors overhead, and the first songbirds moving through the trees along the water.
+It’s a good reminder that out here, you’re not just visiting nature.
+You’re staying inside it.
 Plan your spring trip here.

 ]]>